HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 tar -xvf vchdfe-windows-latest.tar.gz
 ```

-  Note that to be able to use wget on Windows Internet Explorer should have been launched at least once.
+  Note that to be able to use wget on Windows you must have launched Internet Explorer at least once before.

 4. Add the installation directory to PATH.
 This will allow us to run the program everytime without specifying where the program is installed.
 To do so copy and paste the following line: